sebastianVis/react-dashboard/README.md

   - Fixed visibility issues

 - **af8f2a5** feat:
-  - Added new endpoint for asigned tickets
+  - Added new endpoint for assigned tickets
   - Added new "asignacion" page in order to display assigned tickets.
   - Commented components.